What can you do with a Bachelor of Design?

 Shaping careers in design

-You may have noticed there are several overlapping duties and skills mentioned in the design roles we’ve outlined in this article.
-Some of the careers may sound quite similar, and when searching for jobs, you may find organisations using these different job titles interchangeably.
+You may have noticed there are several overlapping duties and skills mentioned in the design careers we’ve outlined in this article.
+Some of the careers may sound quite similar, and when searching for jobs in design, you may find organisations using these different job titles interchangeably.
 Design is a constantly evolving sector and one that’s in high demand by many industries – some of which find it hard to keep up with emerging specialisations.

-For this reason, when searching for a job in design (especially in-house), it’s important to have a clear and succinct elevator pitch for your skills.
+For this reason, when searching for jobs in design (especially in-house), it’s important to have a clear and succinct elevator pitch for your skills.
 You may find that your skills can take you down several different career paths or fit under a variety of job titles.
 This is part of the appeal of design.
-You can use your skills and knowledge to tailor a position to your interests and shape a career you’re passionate about.
+You can use your skills and knowledge to tailor a position to your interests and shape a career in design that you’re passionate about.

-Want to know more about the types of careers you can pursue with a university degree in engineering, architecture and information technology?
+Want to know more about the types of careers you can pursue with a university degree in design, engineering, architecture or information technology?